n01495908/xml-and-js/week-2/assignments/Assignment/Assignment_Priya.md

 ![image](file_selected.PNG)
 ![image](No_error.PNG)
 2. What is the use of CDATA block in this document?
+CDATA used in conceal the symbolic expresion in xml.
 3. Add comment line to the end of file which contains you name and student id.
 ![image](Comment_line.PNG)
 4. Identify prolog, document body, and epilog in the document.
 Are there any processing instructions?